Skip to Content

 Fork Painted Thing 1 Thing 2 Craft [Free Template]

 If you’re familiar with the whimsical world of Dr. Seuss, you’ve likely encountered a couple of mischievous characters bounding through pages with their wild blue hair and infectious energy.
-Bring these iconic characters to life with this Fork Painted Thing 1 Thing 2 Craft
+Bring these favorite characters to life with this fork painted Thing 1 Thing 2 craft

 Get your little artists to grab their paint brushes, or in this case, a fork, to give Thing 1 and Thing 2 their signature crazy blue hair.
-Painting with a fork adds an extra element of fun, plus it’s a fantastic way for kids to hone those fine motor skills while getting creative.
+Painting with a fork adds an extra element of fun, plus it’s a great way for young children to hone those fine motor skills while getting creative.

 thing 1 art project cover image